Pierce, Garnett to Nets as blockbuster finished

 "Paul and Kevin exemplified everything it means to be a Celtic," Celtics managing partner and CEO Wyc Grousbeck said.
 "They were instrumental in bringing back Celtic Pride and providing our fans with the franchise's first championship in over 20 years in 2008.
 We wish them nothing but the best in the future."

 The Nets went 49-33 in their first season in Brooklyn and have spent big in hopes of bettering that in 2013-14.
-They also agreed to a deal with versatile forward Andrei Kirilenko, re-signed backup big man Andray Blatche and added reserve guard Shaun Livingston.
+They also signed versatile forward Andrei Kirilenko, re-signed backup big man Andray Blatche and added reserve guard Shaun Livingston.

-They blew well past the luxury tax line and are facing a bill of more than $70 million in taxes, but Prokhorov wanted a title within five years of owning the team.
-A starting five of Garnett, Pierce, Deron Williams, Joe Johnson and Brook Lopez, along with former Sixth Man of the Year Terry, has a chance to compete for one.
+They blew well past the luxury tax line and are facing a bill of $80 million in taxes, but Prokhorov wanted a title within five years of owning the team.
+A starting five of Garnett, Pierce, Williams, Joe Johnson and Brook Lopez, along with former Sixth Man of the Year Terry, has a chance to compete for one.

 The Celtics hadn't won a title since 1986 before they acquired Garnett and Allen in 2007.
 They joined with Pierce to form the core of a team that won 66 games and a title their first season together, reached the NBA Finals again in 2010, and returned the Celtics to their longtime place atop the league.

-But Garnett is 37, Pierce will be 36 by opening night, and general manager Danny Ainge realized the Celtics' days of competing for titles with this group were finished after a first-round exit, and chose to go in another direction.
+But Garnett is 37, Pierce will be 36 by opening night, and Ainge realized the Celtics' days of competing for titles with this group were finished after a first-round exit, and chose to go in another direction.

 "We would not have won Banner 17 without Paul and Kevin and they will go down amongst the all-time great players to have ever worn a Celtics uniform," Ainge said.
 "At the same time we are excited to welcome Gerald, Kris, Keith, MarShon and Kris to the Celtics family.
 They bring a wealth of talent, experience, depth, and flexibility to our team."